-Gold panners tend to categorize their pan concentrates as either gold or “black sand”—and to discard the latter without much of a second look.
-And that’s too bad, because pan concentrates often consist of a diverse array of minerals which, viewed under a 10X loupe, display colors and forms that are keys to their identification.
+Gold panners tend to categorize their pan concentrates as either gold or “black sand”—and discard the latter without much of a second look.
+And that’s too bad because pan concentrates often consist of a diverse array of minerals which, viewed under a 10X loupe, display colors and forms that are keys to their identification.
 At the least, pan concentrates are telltale indicators of upstream geology.

 Gold panning, the simplest form of hydraulic gravitational separation, relies on differences in mineral density, which is measured in specific gravity.
 The specific gravity of quartz, the primary component of most sands and many rocks, is 2.65.
 That of native gold is most often between 17.0 and 18.0.
 Because of gold’s far greater density, it remains in the pan while the common, quartz-based gravels are washed away.

 Most Common Concentrates

 Most gold-pan concentrates consist of relatively dense, iron-based minerals such as magnetite (iron oxide, ferrous-ferric), hematite (iron oxide, ferric), ilmenite (iron titanium oxide), and chromite (iron chromium oxide), all of which have substantial specific gravities. between 4.3 and 5.3.
 Their generally dark colors are the origin of the term “black sand.”

 With careful panning techniques, minerals with specific gravities as low as 2.9 will remain in the pan concentrate.

 These minerals can include everything from the sulfides, oxides, and carbonates of heavier metals to such relatively dense gemstones as diamond, ruby and sapphire (corundum), topaz, garnet, spinel, and chrysoberyl.